dakuang/tensorlayer/docs/user/tutorial.rst

 see :mod:`tensorlayer.cost` for more.

 Having the model and the loss function defined, we create update expressions for training the network.
-TensorLayer do not provide many optimizer, we used TensorFlow's optimizer instead:
+TensorLayer do not provide any optimizer, but we use TensorFlow's optimizer instead:

 .. code-block:: python